MicrosoftDocs/Viva/Viva/goals/teams-provisioning.md

 ## FAQs (Frequently Asked Questions)

 1. **What types of groups can be added as members to teams?**
-    1. You can add mail enabled security groups, mail enabled nested groups, distribution lists and dynamic Azure AD groups to your teams as members.
+    1. Mail enabled security groups, mail enabled nested groups, distribution lists and dynamic Azure AD groups can be added as members.
     1. Microsoft 365 Groups aren't supported for this feature at this time.

 2. **Who can add groups to a team?**